se-sic/VaRA-Tool-Suite/docs/source/vara-ts/development.rst

 vara-tool-suite
 ^^^^^^^^^^^^^^^

-Ensure that all branches are on the right state.
+Ensure that all branches are in the correct state.

 .. code-block:: console